Cross-dressing: Roberta "Bobbi" Gibb

 Roberta "Bobbi" Gibb is the first woman to have competed in the Boston Marathon.
 In 1966 Bobbi Gibb wrote a letter to the Boston Athletic Association asking to participate in the race happening that year.
 When Gibb received her letter back in the mail she was faced with the news that her entry to the race was denied due to her gender.
-Rather than just accept her fate, Gibb did not take no for an answer and decided to run the marathon anyways—however, she would do it hidden as a man.
+Rather than just accept her fate, Gibb did not take no for an answer and decided to run the marathon anyway—however, she would do it hidden as a man.
 On the day of the race Gibb showed up in an oversized sweatshirt, her brother's shorts, and men's running shoes.
 Gibb hid in the bushes until the race started and then joined in with the crowd.
 Eventually her fellow runners figured out Gibb's real gender but stated that they would make sure that she finished the race.
 Gibb ended up finishing her first Boston Marathon in 3 hours, 27 minutes and 40 seconds.
 She crossed the finish line with blistered, bleeding feet from the men's running shoes she was wearing.
 Gibb's act of defiance influenced other women marathon runners of the time like Katherine Switzer, who also registered under an alias to be able to run the race in 1967.
 It would not be until 1972 until there was an official women's race within the Boston Marathon.